passiv/snaptrade-sdks/sdks/csharp/docs/TradingApi.md

 <a name="placeocoorder"></a>
 # **PlaceOCOOrder**
-> AccountOrderRecord PlaceOCOOrder (string userId, string userSecret, TradingPlaceOcoOrderRequest tradingPlaceOcoOrderRequest)
+> AccountOrderRecord PlaceOCOOrder (string userId, string userSecret, TradingPlaceOCOOrderRequest tradingPlaceOCOOrderRequest)

 Place a OCO (One Cancels Other) order